-In 1997, a group of concerned Arab and Jewish residents of the Negev (Israel’s southern desert region) established the Negev Coexistence Forum for Civil Equality (NCF) to build a shared society and to provide a framework for Jewish-Arab collaborative efforts in the struggle for civil equality and the advancement of mutual tolerance and coexistence.
+In 1997, a group of concerned Arab and Jewish residents of the Negev/Naqab (Israel’s southern desert region) established the Negev Coexistence Forum for Civil Equality (NCF) to build a shared society and to provide a framework for Arab-Jewish partnership in the struggle for civil equality and the advancement of mutual tolerance and coexistence.
 NCF, also known as “Dukium” in Hebrew, is unique in being the only Arab-Jewish organization that remains focused solely on the specific problems confronting the Arab-Bedouin communities in the Negev/Naqab.

-The Forum’s activities and projects are based on the principle of Arab-Jewish cooperation and as such, among our members are leaders and academics from the Negev Arab community.
-As a joint Jewish-Arab group, we maintain a balance and equal partnership in all bodies of the organization, as well as in the decision-making processes.
+NCF’s activities and projects are based on the principle of Arab-Jewish cooperation.
+Our membership includes concerned citizens, leaders and academics from both the Negev/Naqab Arab and Jewish communities.
+As a joint Arab-Jewish group, we strive to maintain a balance and equal partnership in all bodies of the organization, as well as in the decision-making processes.

 NCF is engaged in a wide range of grassroots activities.

-In collaboration with other NGOs, the NCF has filed legal petitions against discriminatory practices affecting Bedouin communities in the Negev.
-For example, as a result of a joint petition submitted to the Israeli Supreme Court in 2005, the government agreed to properly dispose of sewage flowing through Um Batin.
+In collaboration with other NGOs, NCF has filed legal petitions against discriminatory practices affecting Arab-Bedouin communities in the Negev/Naqab.
+As a result of one such joint petition submitted to the Israeli Supreme Court in 2005, the Israeli Government agreed to properly dispose of sewage flowing through Umm Batīn village.
 Other petitions have led to the establishment of health clinics in ten unrecognized villages and to the prohibition of toxic crop spraying.

-We also work to provide accurate, reliable information to the public and to decision-makers shaping public policy.
-Since 2005, NCF has sent Bedouin representatives to the United Nations’ Permanent Forum on Indigenous Issues and to the Working Group on Indigenous Populations.
+We also work to provide accurate and reliable information to the public and to decision-makers shaping public policy.
+Since 2005, NCF has sent Arab-Bedouin representatives to the United Nations’ Permanent Forum on Indigenous Issues and to the Working Group on Indigenous Populations.
 Since 2010, NCF’s representatives have attended almost all the yearly meetings of the UN’s Expert Mechanism on the Rights of Indigenous Peoples.

 Beyond physical involvement in important international meetings and conventions, NCF also submits shadow reports to the UN on the implementation of various international human rights instruments such as: UPR, CSECR, CCPR and CERD.
-Reports have covered the topics of home demolitions, lack of services in the unrecognized villages and discrimination within the public service sphere.
-NCF ensures the reliability of the information contained in such reports by conducting its own fieldwork and research.
+Reports have covered the topics of home demolitions, lack of services in the unrecognized villages, discrimination within the public service sphere, right to education and the right to employment, right to adequate housing and basic services.

 In December 2010, NCF was awarded the Emil Greenzweig Prize for Human Rights by the Association for Civil Rights in Israel (ACRI).
 The award was given to NCF for constituting “a Jewish-Arab organization struggling for the rights of a national minority from a wide humanistic and civil viewpoint” and more specifically, for providing important support to the Bedouin community of Al Arakib.

 In October 2011, the Forum was awarded the Miriam Fligelman Levy Cross Cultural Prize by the New Israel Fund (NIF) in recognition of its’ outstanding work during that year.
-In bestowing this award upon the Forum, the NIF noted the mutual respect and deep commitment to the cause that exists between our Jewish and Arab members and that we actively recruit a broad spectrum of voices, including Bedouin women and Arab and Jewish students from the Ben Gurion University of the Negev.
+In bestowing this award upon the Forum, the NIF noted the mutual respect and deep commitment to NCF’s mission that exists between our Jewish and Arab members and our success in actively recruiting a broad spectrum of voices, including Bedouin women and Arab and Jewish students from the Ben Gurion University of the Negev.